jstimpfle/language/DESIGN.md

 The situation is much worse in C++ land where const correctness is valued more, and where const is deeply embedded into the inner workings of the language and standard library.
 The `::iterator` vs `::const_iterator` madness is only the most prominent example.
-I don't wont to go to a place where I need to type everything two or four times more than necessary each time I want to make a simple interface.
-(Four times is not an exaggeration.
+I don't want to go to a place where I need to make two or four versions of each little abstraction.
+(Four is not an exaggeration.
 Think of other non-orthogonalities, such as references vs pointers, methods vs functions, and so on).

-Again, I think the fundamental problem with `const` is that one man's const is another man's writeable value.
-As soon as there is any interaction between opposing views, this will lead to problems.
-I don't think there is a practical system that can prevent accidental writes and improve programmer productivity.
+I think the fundamental problem with `const` is that one man's const is another man's writeable value.
+As soon as there is any interaction between parts with different expectations, there tend to be problems.
+I don't think there is a practical system that can actually improve programmer productivity.
+And after all, in my own practice accidental writes are not a significant problem.
-And, as stated, accidental writes are not an actual serious problem in my own practice.
+Meaning that C's `const` rarely helps preventing problems in my code.

-For these reasons this is an easy decision: there are no const types in blunt.
+Due to these experiences it was easy to make a decision: there are no const types in blunt.

-The only thing we (plan to) have is real constant memory, mapped as readonly pages of memory by the operating system.
-But blunt's type system does *not* make a distinction based on the kind of memory in which the data lives.
+The only thing we (plan to) have is non-writeable memory, mapped as readonly pages of memory by the operating system.
+But blunt's type system does *not* make a distinction based on the kind of memory in which any data item lives.

 Finally, while I don't believe `const` can carry its own weight as a language feature, I still think that it has some documentational value, especially in